dndworld/dndworld.github.io/after-creating-your-character/whats-next.md

 ## Signing up for DM events

-Full explanation on the available game types on the server can be found in [How to Earn XP](earn-xp.md).
+Full explanation on the available game types on the server can be found in [What's Next?](whats-next.md).

 1. Wait for Level pings